Blendify/blender-manual/blender_docs/manual/movie_clip/tracking/clip/editing/track.rst

 This panel contains all settings for the 2D tracking algorithms.

 Tracking Presets
-   These presets are based on tracking experience of real footage and provides good ball-bark values to start working with a specific footage.
+   These presets are based on tracking experience of real footage and provides good start values to begin working with a specific footage.
 Pattern Size, Search
-   Defines size of a newely created tracks.
+   Defines size of a newly created tracks.
 Channels
    Defines color channels which will be used by a tracking algorithm.
-   Disabling some colors might increase contrast of feature, helping the tracker.
+   Disabling some colors might increase the contrast to enhance the feature detection.
 Motion Model
    Defines which possible motions tracking feature has.
-This option should be set depending on which motion a particular feature has and it'll make tracking most accurate for such a motion.
+This option should be set depending on which motion a particular feature has and it will make tracking most accurate for such a motion.

    Location only, Location+Rotation, Location+Scale, Location+Rotation+Scale, Affine